 - the specific reason(s) why the additional time is needed to graduate

-All students requiring an additional term(s) must remember to file a FAFSA for the year in which the aid is being requested in order to be considered for all forms of need-based aid in addition to College-provided scholarships.
+All students requiring an additional term(s) should remember to file a FAFSA for the year in which the aid is being requested in order to be considered for all forms of need-based aid in addition to College-provided scholarships.

 NCAA (National Collegiate Athletic Association) Financial Aid Regulations